bytecodealliance/wasmtime/cranelift/docs/isle.md

 will choose the "more specific" rule according to a particular
-heuristic: in the lowered sequence of matching steps, when one left-hand side completes a match while another with the same prefix continues with further steps, the latter (more specific) is run first.
+heuristic: in the lowered sequence of matching steps, when one left-hand side completes a match while another with the same prefix continues with further steps, the latter (more specific) is chosen.

 The more-specific-first heuristic is usually good enough, but when an undesirable choice occurs, explicit priorities can be specified.